microsoft/vscode-docs/api/extension-guides/command.md

 Commands trigger actions in VS Code.
 If you have ever [configured a keybinding](/docs/getstarted/keybindings), then you've worked with commands.
 Commands are also used by extensions to expose functionality to users, bind to actions in VS Code's user interface, and implement internal logic.

 ## Using Commands
-VS Code includes a large set of built-in commands that you can use to interact with the editor, control the user interface, or perform background operations.
+VS Code includes a large set of [built-in commands](/api/references/commands) that you can use to interact with the editor, control the user interface, or perform background operations.
 Many extensions also expose commands for their core functionality that you can leverage.

 ### Programmatically executing a command
-The `vscode.commands.executeCommand` programmatically executes a command.
+The [`vscode.commands.executeCommand`](/api/references/vscode-api#commands.executeCommand) API programmatically executes a command.
 This lets you leverage VS Code's built-in functionality, and build on extensions such as VS Code's built-in git and markdown extensions.

 The `editor.action.addCommentLine` command for example comments the currently selected lines in the active text editor: